Venafi/terraform-provider-venafi/website/docs/r/venafi_certificate.html.markdown

 ~>**Note:** Updating `expiration_window` will not trigger another resource to be created by itself, thus won't enroll a new certificate.
 This won't apply if the `expiration_window` constraint allows it, this means, if time to expire of the certificate is within the expiration window.

 * `common_name` - (Required, string) The common name of the certificate.

+* `object_name` - (Optional, string) Use to specify a name for the new certificate object that will be created and placed in a policy.
+Only valid for TPP.

 * `algorithm` - (Optional, string) Key encryption algorithm, either RSA or ECDSA.
   Defaults to "RSA".